 Can I Ever Lose Money With a U. S. Government Bond?

-With any type of bond or fixed income investment, there are two types of risk to consider – default risk and interest rate risk.
+With any type of bond or fixed-income investment, there are two types of risk to consider – default risk and interest rate risk.
 With U. S. Government bonds, there is practically no risk of default but there is interest rate risk.

 As the name implies, default risk is simply the risk that the issuer will not be able to live up to the obligation of paying interest as it is due and repaying the principal on the maturity of the bond.

 Obligations issued by the United States government are backed by the full faith and credit of the government.
-They are recognized as on of the “safest” types of fixed income investments and are the standard against which all other bonds are measured for credit worthiness.
+They are recognized as one of the “safest” types of fixed income investments and are the standard against which all other bonds are measured for creditworthiness.
 As such, they are thought to have no, or almost no, risk of default.
 The chances are almost negligible that by owning a U. S. Government bond you would ever not get your interest or principal on the maturity of the bond.

 Interest rate risk

 This type of risk describes how the market value of the bond may fluctuate with changes in interest rates.
 U. S. Government bonds, like others, trade in the marketplace and are valued in that market.
 Their market values rise and fall with changes in interest rates.
 This is called “interest rate risk.”
 When interest rates rise, bond values fall.
 When interest rates fall, bond values rise.

 When you think about this, it is logical.
 If a bond pays a 6% interest rate on its par value and the market changes with interest rates rising to 7%, that 6% bond is worth less.
 Investors will demand a market rate of 7% on all bonds available in the market.
 Consider the following:

 Bond A – A $10,000 U. S. Government bond (30-year maturity) with a 6% interest rate (it pays $600 per year).